 In 1938/39, after acceptance of a master plan developed by William Gutterson, the G and H Buildings were built.
 The goal was to build the community theater in the early 1940′s.
 However, World War II intervened, and the building was not completed until 1949.

 The district purchased land at the corner of Allston Way and Milvia and constructed the cafeteria building at this location in 1964.
 At the same time the B Building was built.
 In 1979 the Donahue gym was built.
-Major campus upgrades took place during the late 1990s, renovating the G and H Buildings and some areas of the C Building.
+Major campus upgrades took place during the late 1990s, including renovating the G and H Buildings and some areas of the C Building.
 A serious fire destroyed the B building.

 A new building, the D building, was completed in 2004 to house the library, student union, College and Career center, counseling offices, administration offices, dance studios, swimming pool, and some classrooms.